-FRENCH 2 Elementary French II 5 UNITS - (UC:CSU)
+FRENCH 2 Elementary French II 5 UNITS - (UC:CSU) Lecture 5 hours.
+Laboratory 1 hour.
 Prerequisite: French 1 with a satisfactory grade or equivalent.
 The student completes the study of elementary French grammar, increases their practical vocabulary, and masters useful phrases.
 The student reads elementary texts including those that explore basic facts on the geography, customs and culture of the French speaking world.